 Why Bail Arguments Matter

 At your first appearance in Court, the prosecutor will ask the Court to set a bail (G.L. c.
 276, sec.
 58) amount.
+While the prosecutor bears the burden of convincing a judge why bail should be set, a skilled defense attorney can counter those arguments with his own.

 Bail is set to ensure a person comes to Court each and every time.
 If he or she fails to appear in Court when scheduled, the bail money could be forfeited and a warrant will issue for his or her arrest.
 If this happens one could have their bail increased, or worse, it could be revoked.
 If that happens, they could be required to stay in jail through the pendency of the case.